Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: aQGCs and the process of muon pair to neutrinos and photons at the muon colliders

 K-means AD algorithm can be utilized to address interference~\cite{Zhang:2023yfg}.
 However, in this paper, due to the limited computational resources, we do not consider the interference terms for simplicity.
-Although the influence of the signals becomes greater when considering the interference terms, in order to use Monte Carlo~(MC) to predict the expected coefficient constraints, a larger amount of data processing has to be introduced.
-So in this paper, the interference terms are ignored.
-The contribution of the SM~(denoted as $\sigma _{\rm SM}$), the NP~(denoted as $\sigma _{O_X}$ where $X$ is the name of operator), and the interference between the SM and NP~(denoted as $\sigma ^{int}_{O_X}$) for different operators at $\sqrt{s} = 10 \;\rm{TeV}$ and $14 \;\rm{TeV}$ are listed in Table~\ref{table:interference}.
-We only study operators where the cross-sectional ratio of the interference term to the NP contribution is less than $O_{T_1}$~(for $O_{T_1}$, $\sigma ^{int}_{O_{T_i}}/\sigma _{O_{T_i}}$ is $32.80\%$ at $\sqrt{s}=10\;{\rm TeV}$).
-That is, we focus on the operators $O_{M_{2,3,4}}$ and $O_{T_{1,5}}$.
+The contribution of the SM~(denoted as $\sigma _{\rm SM}$), the NP~(denoted as $\sigma _{O_X}$ where $X$ is the name of operator), and the interference between the SM and NP~(denoted as $\sigma ^{int}_{O_X}$) for different operators when the coefficients are the upper bounds in Table~\ref{table:unitaritybounds} at $\sqrt{s} = 10 \;\rm{TeV}$ and $14 \;\rm{TeV}$ are listed in Table~\ref{table:interference}.
+We only study operators where the cross-sectional ratio of the interference term to the NP contribution is less than $O_{M_3}$~(for $O_{M_3}$, $\sigma ^{int}_{O_{M_i}}/\sigma _{O_{M_i}}$ is $14.56\%$ at $\sqrt{s}=10\;{\rm TeV}$).
+That is, we focus on the operators $O_{M_{2,3,4}}$ and $O_{T_{5}}$.

+The smaller the coefficient, the more important the interference terms are.
+From Table~\ref{table:unitaritybounds}, it can be seen that the unitarity bounds are not yet at a level where the interference terms become dominant.
+Dimensional analysis indicates that $\sigma ^{int}_{NP}\sim sf_X/\Lambda ^4$ and $\sigma _{NP}\sim s^3\left(f_X/\Lambda ^4\right)^2$, when $\sigma ^{int}_{NP}\approx \sigma _{NP}$, $f_X/\Lambda ^4\leq s^{-2}$.
+At $\sqrt{s}=10\;{\rm TeV}$, the rough estimation is that, the interference terms become important when $f_X/\Lambda ^4\leq 10^{-4}\;{\rm TeV}^{-4}$.
+From the numerical results that follow, the interference term can be ignored in the following sections.
+This is mainly due to the fact that the constraints on $f_X$ are not small enough.
+Moreover, we mainly consider the $O_{M,T}$ operators, where the dominant contributions come from the scattering of the transversely polarized $W$, which is different from the the case of the SM where the contribution of scattering of longitudinally polarized $W$ dominants, and thus the interference terms are suppressed.

+The relative contributions of the VBS processes to the annihilation process are contingent upon the specific process under consideration~\cite{Chen:2022yiu,Han:2024gan}, particularly in scenarios where the interference term is important.
+For the process $\mu^+\mu^-\to \nu\bar{\nu}\gamma\gamma$, a comparison of the contributions of the VBS and tri-boson induced by $O_{T_5}$ when the interference term is not considered is provided in Ref.~\cite{Yang:2020rjt}.
+In this case, the VBS contribution exceeds that of the tri-boson at approximately $\sqrt{s}=5\;{\rm TeV}$.
+For the $O_M$ operators, the contributions are presented in the ~\ref{secap}.
+The tri-boson contribution is at the next order of $M_Z^2/s$ compared to the VBS.
+Consequently, it can be expected that at a smaller $s$ compared with $O_{T_5}$, the VBS contribution will dominant.
+This also explains the focus on the $O_M$ operators in this study, since the annihilation processes usually have larger interferences~\cite{Chen:2022yiu,Han:2024gan,Yang:2020rjt} which is ignored.